Table of Contents

-Note: For use in the official Gitea Docker image, please configure with the SMTP version.
+Note: For use in the official Gitea Docker image, please configure with the SMTP version (see the following section).

 [mailer] ENABLED = true FROM = [email protected] MAILER_TYPE = smtp HOST = mail.mydomain.com:587 IS_TLS_ENABLED = true USER = [email protected] PASSWD = `password`